zelr0x/rgstr/README.md

 ## TODO
 * Add feedback to app creation form.
 Reset form on successful submit.
 Prevent accidental double submit.
+Should be easy with reagent-forms.
 * Fix table formatting (view.cljs), namely dates and string clamping.
 * Address the issues outlined in various comments in code.
 * Move to a more flexible table component?